stochastic-philosophy/welfare-state-1/docs/content/moraaliset_juuret_osa3.md

 Sen, A. (2009). *The idea of justice*.
 Cambridge, MA: Harvard University Press.

 Thompson, E. P. (1963). *The making of the English working class*.
 London: Victor Gollancz.

+Zagzebski, L. (1996). *Virtues of the Mind: An Inquiry into the Nature of Virtue and the Ethical Foundations of Knowledge*.
+Cambridge University Press.

 ---